kimsoojee/ATM_Controller/README.md

 # ATM_Controller
-It a simple ATM controller.
+It is a code for a simple ATM.

 **`class ATM_Controller(object)`** <br>
 > Insert Card ➡️ Enter PIN Number ➡️ Select an Account ➡️ Check Balance/Deposit/Withdraw